 CEDARS foster families provide a welcoming home to children and youth, ages birth to 18, who are unable to live safely at home.
 Our foster care program helps a child move from crisis to a stable situation all the while working to either return the child home safely or find permanency in the form of adoption, guardianship, or independent living.
 CEDARS provides respite care and support groups for children and families, as well as 24-hour support and high-quality, on-going training for the foster family.

-Bridges offers community-based safe housing and support services to homeless youth ages 16 to 21 and state wards ages 16 to 19 for whom independent living has been identified as a goal.
+Bridges offers community-based safe housing and support services to Probation and/or state ward youth ages 17 to 19 for whom independent living has been identified as a goal.
+The Bridges program may also serve pregnant or parenting youth who are homeless ages 17-21.
 Staff work closely with youth to develop life skills needed for independent living.
 Emphasis is placed on continuing the youth's formal education and achieving or maintaining employment while supporting their placement in apartments in the community.
-To access an application to the Bridges program, please click on the title above.
+To apply to the Bridges program, you may utilize the Online Bridges Application or complete the downloadable application and return it to the mailing address indicated.
+If you are a caseworker or probation officer seeking to make a referral for Bridges placement, please contact Sarah at firstname.lastname@example.org or (402) 436-5437.

 CEDARS Emergency Shelter provides short-term care to youth, ages 12 to 18, who do not have immediate access to a safe living arrangement.
 Circumstances could include, but are not limited to: family homelessness; hospitalization of a parent; history of abuse, neglect, or domestic violence; or interruption of a foster care placement or short-term respite care.
 CEDARS Emergency Shelter has been in operation since 1947.